EDRM – Electronic Discovery Reference Model

-- Size and Nature of the Company: Larger companies have to deal with a lot of litigations.
+- Size and Nature of the Company: Larger companies have to deal with a lot of litigation.
 Thus, these companies tend to have more formal processes around e-discovery since demands are more routine than a company that only deals with a handful of lawsuits a year.

-- Industry: E-discovery is not all about litigations.
+- Industry: E-discovery is not all about litigation.
 Companies like finance or energy, are frequently compelled to turn over ESI as a part of government audits and investigations and will thus need processes for handling such requests.

 - Data Infrastructure: A company’s e-discovery process is tied to the nature of the corporate systems and data repositories.
 Answers to questions like- Are data centralized or widely dispersed?
 Are there any dedicated internal IT resources to handle e-discovery tasks? will help define the ultimate e-discovery process.